manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 In a request body, an empty line ends and publishes the current batch; the end of the request publishes the final batch.
 Manticore sends the HTTP response after processing all batches in that request.
 If a later batch fails, batches published earlier in the same request remain searchable.
 To publish the entire request atomically as one disk chunk, do not include empty lines.
 The response contains one aggregate `bulk` result for each published batch rather than one result per document.

 Most clients should send a single request like the example above.
 If an application deliberately sends several requests over the same [persistent HTTP connection](../../Connecting_to_the_server/HTTP.md#Persistent-connections), the first request selects the table.
 Later `/bulk` or `/json/bulk` requests on that connection may omit `bulk_import`, but they must continue writing to the same table.
-Close the connection when finished, or send an empty `/bulk?bulk_import=0` request to disable bulk import and allow other connections to modify the table.
+Close the connection when finished, or send an empty `/bulk?bulk_import=0` request to disable bulk import and release that connection's reservation.
+Ordinary writes resume after all concurrent imports finish.

 The endpoint supports chunked transfer encoding, so it can process bodies larger than `max_packet_size` without buffering the whole request.